 U

 Utility player – A player who removes themselves from having a position they can play, in order to prevent their club from being able to sell them to another team.
-See also O’Sheadery
+See also O’Shea

 V